President and CEO

 Karen is a graduate of the University of California, Berkeley.
 She lives in Chicago with her husband, Kevin Irvine, and their adopted teenage daughter, Dominika.
 All three have disabilities themselves and are actively involved in grassroots disability advocacy locally and nationally.

-Areas of Expertise: Organizational Development/Human Resources, Program Development, Public Policy
+Expertise: Organizational Development/Human Resources, Program Development, Public Policy

 Interests: Community Inclusion, Disability Rights, Education, Employment, Government